 IRC 1041(c): “Incident to divorce” means if such transfer occurs within 1 year after the date on which the marriage ceases, or is related to the cessation of the marriage.

 IRC 121(a) Exclusion: This is an important aspect of tax law that may have an impact on every homeowner.
 This exclusion says that gross income shall not include gain from the sale or exchange of property if, during the 5 year period ending on the date of the sale or exchange, such property has been owned and used by the taxpayer as the taxpayer’s principal residence for periods aggregating 2 years or more.

-IRC 121(b) LIMITATIONS: Exclusion is limited to $250,000 on a separate return and $500,000 on a joint return, if the parties meet certain very specific qualifications.
+IRC 121(b) LIMITATIONS: Exclusion is limited to $250,000 on a separate return and $500,000 on a joint return if the parties meet certain very specific qualifications.
 This exclusion can only be taken every 2 years.
-This exclusion doesn’t apply to portion of gain already depreciated.
+This exclusion doesn’t apply to the portion of gain already depreciated.
 Parties may elect not to have this section apply.

-PROPERTY TAX CONSEQUENCES – PROPOSITION 13: Transfers of real property between spouses or former spouses in connection with a property settlement agreement or judgment of dissolution of legal separation do NOT constitute a “change of ownership” reuiring reappraisal for property tax purposes.
+PROPERTY TAX CONSEQUENCES – PROPOSITION 13: Transfers of real property between spouses or former spouses in connection with a property settlement agreement or judgment of dissolution of legal separation do NOT constitute a “change of ownership” requiring reappraisal for property tax purposes.

 QUALIFIED DOMESTIC RELATIONS ORDERS (“QDRO”):